-- <user_name> is the name by which

-a user is known to Oracle Server and

-to other users.
-Every user name is

-associated with a password and both

-have to be entered to connect to an

-Oracle Target Database.
-This user

-must have been granted Oracle

-SYSDBA or SYSOPER rights.
+- <user_name> is the name by which a user is known to Oracle Server and to other users.
+Every user name is associated with a password and both have to be entered to connect to an Oracle Target Database.
+This user must have been granted Oracle SYSDBA or SYSOPER rights. - <password> is a string used for data security and known only to its owner.
+Passwords are entered to connect to an operating system or software application.
+The password has to be the same as the password specified in the Oracle password file (orapwd), which is used for authentication of users performing database administration.

-- <service> is the name used to identify an SQLNet server process for the target database.
+<service> is the name used to identify an SQLNet server process for the target database.